|

 it calculates the average sample rate.
 If the average rate differs

-by more than 3% from the requested rate, the average rate is recorded in
+more than a specified precision from the requested rate, the average rate is recorded in

 the end of recording; see the options window page